(We left off last week with us narrowing it down to three houses from over a dozen…check out that post first if you’re just joining us)

 And, our friends and family got the benefit of our book collection downsizing, though – we still kept a lot of the prime titles, which sorta fit into the built-in shelves:

 But – thus far with being here a month (which seems crazy!), we absolutely love it.
 We couldn’t be happier in our location.
 We just got back from a nice walk around the Notre Dame island to grab some crepes, and virtually every night we’re out wandering around – enjoying the stream of street performers around Notre Dame.
-Below, a quick photo I just took from I’m sitting writing this at my desk.
+Below, a quick photo I just took from where I’m sitting writing this at my desk.

 And, after a bit of ‘cleaning’, we’ve started to make the place look a bit better.
 Here’s what it looks like after some quality time at Ikea: